 How to extend Unemployment Benefits beyond initial 26 Weeks

-Update: As of January 2014, Federal EUC benefits have expired and the Congress has not approved the extension of these benefits yet.
+Federal EUC benefits have expired and the Congress has not approved an extension of unemployment benefits.

 You have lost your job that provided all the financial support.
 Now what?
 Obviously this is not the time to doubt in your abilities and feel depressed.
 Take a step back and use job search links to look for a stable income.
 But the first thing you need to do is to file for unemployment insurance benefits.